submariner100/KrazyRoads/README.md

 to ensured different lanes could be produced. - commit5 - Added two lights into the scene.
 An ambient and directional light.
 Both lights were put in the same position as the camera.
 Also the directional light I added castsShadow and shadowColor. - commit6 - Player Node added and method to place the player in the scene.
-The player is a chicken made in MagicaVoxel.
+The player is a chicken made in MagicaVoxel. - commit7 - Added SCNActions and UISwipeGesturesRecognizers for the player to move around the scene forward, right and left with a few easting out/ins.
+A method was added so the user could swipe on his screen and the player would carry out correct actions.
+Also added an extension in GVC to handle the swipes.
+An switch statement was put there to recognize what the user swipes.